goodrobots/devFrame/docs/_docs/05-resources.md

 - [NVIDIA Nano](https://developer.nvidia.com/embedded/jetson-nano-developer-kit) -- The Nano Developer Kit is becoming pretty popular for computer vision on a budget.

 ### Wire Gauge
-We will use AWG in these docs - also known as American Wire Gauge (or Brown and Sharpe if you want an electrician to look at you sideways).
+We will use AWG - short for American Wire Gauge - in these docs.
 The system and nomenclature is confusing as the bigger the gauge, the smaller the cross section of conductor.
-Things can also get a bit more confusing for our short length, high DC power needs as ampacity charts are typically for use in larger systems such as wiring a building.
+Things can also get a bit more confusing for our short length, high DC power needs as AWG ampacity charts are typically for use in larger systems such as wiring a building.
 For typical use in the devFrame we should be able to use 12-14AWG for battery connections and 16-18AWG connections between speed controls and motors.
 [See this Wikipedia article](https://en.wikipedia.org/wiki/American_wire_gauge) for all you wanted to know about AWG.

 ### Signal Cables and Connectors
 Hopefully you got a bag of cables with your flight controller.
 But sometimes you need more.
 If you are using a flight controller that adheres to the Pixhawk Connector (formerly DroneCode Connector) Standard you need [cables](https://store.mrobotics.io/category-s/110.htm) with [JST-GH ends](https://www.amazon.com/dp/B07PLPT2Z6/).
 If you are using an older flight controller it may have [DF13](https://store.mrobotics.io/category-s/116.htm) connectors.